-Steichen’s men followed the Sailors and pilots during these lonesome times.
+Steichen’s men followed the sailors and pilots during these lonesome times.
 They traveled on carriers, on submarines, on battleships, and to shore stations around the world.
 This freedom of movement was possible because Steichen had insisted that all his photographers were commissioned as officers.
-This status plus open orders allowed them to go where they wanted.
-Recording what war looked like from the average Sailor’s point of view.
-Steichen urged his men to move in and shoot close-up and to seek out the one image that distilled a whole story.
+This status, plus open orders, allowed them to go where they wanted, recording what war looked like from the average sailor’s point of view.
+Steichen urged his men to move in and shoot close up and to seek out the one image that distilled a whole story.

-Chess Game.
-A chess game occupies the time of two Navy pilots in their quarters at an Aleutian Advanced base, circa 1942-43.
-Not the pack of “Lucky Strike” cigarettes and coffee can astray.
+A chess game occupies the time of two Navy pilots in their quarters at an Aleutian advanced base, circa 1942-43.
+Note the pack of Lucky Strike cigarettes and coffee-can ashtray.
 Photographed by Horace Bristol.
-Official U.S. Navy Photograph, now in the collections of the National Archives, 80-G-K-15429.
+Official U.S. Navy photograph, now in the collections of the National Archives, 80-G-K-15429.

-Submarine Galley Scene.
-Cook cutting lettuce, probably for ham sandwiches, in the galley of a U.S. Navy submarine, during World War II.
+Submarine galley scene.
+Cook cutting lettuce, probably for ham sandwiches, in the galley of a U.S. Navy submarine during World War II.
 Photographed by Edward Steichen.
-Official U.S. Navy Photograph, now in the collections of the National Archives, 80-G-K-13535.
+Official U.S. Navy photograph, now in the collections of the National Archives, 80-G-K-13535.

-Advance across the Pacific
+Advance Across the Pacific

-As the war entered its final six months Steichen was promoted to Captain and named director of the Navy’s newly created Naval Photographic Institute.
+As the war entered its final six months, Steichen was promoted to captain and named director of the Navy’s newly created Naval Photographic Institute.
 He was now responsible for all the Navy’s combat photographers.

-Wake Island Raid.
-Carriers, destroyers, and cruisers of the Pacific fleet en route to raid Wake Island, circa early October 1943.
-Official U.S. Navy Photograph, now in the collections of the National Archives: 80-G-472529.
+Wake Island raid.
+Carriers, destroyers, and cruisers of the Pacific Fleet en route to raid Wake Island, circa early October 1943.
+Official U.S. Navy photograph, now in the collections of the National Archives: 80-G-472529.

 “In the Navy, I started with a handful of good photographers who became experts, not only in using a lens, but in photographing with their hearts and minds.
 The influence of that handful spread to 4,000 Navy photographers.”
-Edward Steichen.

 Commander Edward Steichen on USS Lexington (CV-16) with planes on deck below.
 Composite photograph released on June 16, 1945.
-Official U.S. Navy Photograph, now in the collections of the National Archives, 80-G-324556.
+Official U.S. Navy photograph, now in the collections of the National Archives, 80-G-324556.

-In 1942, Steichen was commissioned a Lieutenant Commander in the U.S. Naval Reserves.
-At the age of 62, he led the Navy’s Photographic Division for Training for Naval Aviators.
-In November and December 1943, he served aboard USS Lexington (CV-16) during the Gilbert and Marshall Islands Operation, where he supervised the film, The Fighting Lady.
-In 1945, Steichen was named Director of U.S. Navy Photographic Institute and placed in command of all Naval Photography by Secretary of the Navy James Forrestal.
+In 1942, Steichen was commissioned a lieutenant commander in the U.S. Naval Reserve.
+At the age of 62, he led the Navy’s new Naval Aviation Photographic Unit.
+In November and December 1943, he served aboard USS Lexington (CV-16) during the Gilbert and Marshall Islands operation, where he supervised the film The Fighting Lady.
+In 1945, Steichen was named director of the new U.S. Navy Photographic Institute and was placed in charge of all naval photography by Secretary of the Navy James Forrestal.